 The Council consists of one chair and six other representatives who are managers at the statistical authorities.
 There is a Secretariat for the Council at Statistics Sweden.
-The authorities to be represented in the Council are appointed by Statistics Sweden after consultations with all the statistical
+The authorities to be represented in the Council are appointed by Statistics Sweden according to a principle that was established when the Council was founded in 2002.
+Members shall serve on the Council for three years.
+Statistics Sweden's Director General is Chair of the Council.